 Interest rate risk arises from the possibility that changes in interest rates will affect future cash flows or the fair values of financial instruments.
-The only significant interest bearing financial assets and liabilities held by the Company are loan payable to subsidiary and trade payables.

-The Company is not exposed to interest rate risk as the loan payable to subsidiary and trade payables bear fixed interest at the rate of 9% and 7 % per annum respectively.
+The only significant interest bearing financial instrument held by the Company is loan payable to subsidiary.
+The Company is not exposed to interest rate risk as the loan payable to subsidiary bears fixed interest at the rate of 9% per annum.